-Therefore, since we know that a healthy testosterone level is essential for weight loss and quality sleep, we wanted to research foods that can increase lean muscle mass, naturally boost testosterone, and improve sleep.
+Therefore, since we know that healthy levels are essential for weight loss and quality sleep, we wanted to research foods that can help increase lean muscle mass, naturally boost testosterone, and improve sleep.

 Decrease of Insulin Study: Studies have shown that just one night of sleep deprivation can decrease insulin sensitivity by as much as 33%.
 [2]